Today, we will answer the question – when is hacking illegal and legal?

 When Is Hacking Illegal?

 The answer to the question – when is hacking illegal? – is simple!
 When a hacker tries to breach a system without authorization, it is considered unlawful.
 These kinds of hackers are called Black Hat Hackers.
-They are the type of hackers who are known for their malicious and notorious reasons for hacking.
-Initially, hackers used to hack to show that they can breach a system.
-They used to cut just for fun.

-Another example is when tens of thousands of messages from hacked emails were leaked from Clinton campaign chairman John Podesta’s Gmail account.
+Another example is when thousands of messages from hacked emails were leaked from Clinton campaign chairman John Podesta’s Gmail account.
 The list goes on and on, as hackers don’t cut to prove a point or to expose someone.
 They hack for political reasons, for money, or are driven by some purpose or motive.

 READ ALSO: Best Antivirus Tools Against Hackers